 *Butters, J., Spiesman, B. J., and T.N.
-Kim.
-2022. in review.
+Kim. in revision.
 Fire rotation and bison presence have indirect below- and above-ground effects on specific pollinator communities.

-Harman, R., and T. N. Kim. submitted.
-Differentiating spillover: an examination of cross-habitat movement
+Harman, R., and T. N. Kim. in review.
+Differentiating spillover: an examination of cross-habitat movement in ecology.

-*Ponce, M. A., Sierra, P., Maille, J., Kim, T. N., Scully, E. D. and W. R. Morrison. in review.
-Attraction, mobility, and preference by Lasioderma serricorne (F.) (Coleoptera: Ptinidae) to microbially-mediated volatile emissions by two species of fungi in stored grain.
-Journal of Chemical Ecology.
-In press
+*Ponce, M. A., *Sierra, P., *Maille, J., Kim, T. N., Scully, E. D., and W. R. Morrison III. in revision.
+Attraction, mobility, and preference by Lasioderma serricorne (Coleoptera: Ptinidae) to microbially-mediated volatile emissions by two species of fungi in stored grain.

 *Ponce, M. A., Lizarraga, S., Bruce, A., Kim, T. N., and W. R Morrison III.
 2022.
 Grain Inoculated with Different Growth Stages of the Fungus, Aspergillus flavus, Affect the Close-Range Foraging Behavior by a Primary Stored Product Pest, Sitophilus oryzae (Coleoptera: Curculionidae).
 Environmental Entomology.
 51- 927–939.
 Issue Cover image by Marco Ponce.